Technical Theatre Arts

 What will I learn on this course?

-This course provides learning experiences through which you will develop a wide range of skills required within the technical theatre sector.
+This course provides learning experiences through which you will develop a wide range of skills required within the production arts sector.
 Through practical exploration and real life performance projects you will develop and hone specialist design, creative, technical and management skills required to work successfully in this industry.
-You will also learn how to communicate your ideas effectively and collaborate with others in order to establish strong, professional relationships which are fundamental to the successful production and performance process.

 How is this course structured?